MSpelman/distill/!README_FIRST.txt

 In most countries, including the United States, it is illegal to distill alcoholic spirits without a license.
 In other countries it is never legal.
 Any information about the production of spirits is purely for educational purposes.
 This information is not intended to be a step by step guide for the production of alcoholic spirits and may be inaccurate.
 It is not intended to encourage people to break the laws that apply to them.

 The majority of the programming in this project is either completely original or was created using Rails generators.
 However, a small portion was inspired by the Blog project outlined in Beginning Rails 4 (3rd ed) authored by Adam Gable, et al. (Apress, 2013).
-This project is also publicly posted on GitHub.
+This project is also publicly posted on GitHub (https://github.com/adamgamble/blog/).